SegoviaDiego/Peach/README.md

 # Peach

 > Programa para la administración de negocios.
-> /- MongoDB (Optional, fallback on Nedb) - Firebird Server 2.1.7 (If you are using Systel) -/
+> /- MongoDB - Firebird Server 2.1.7 (If you are using Systel) -/

 ## MongoDB Installation